 Get to Know Us

-Treasurer - Regina Downey
+Membership Secretary - Regina Downey

 Dr. Regina Downey is the owner of Holistic Animal Healing Clinic in Exeter, NH.
 She has been practising Veterinary Medicine for 35 years.
 Her practice offers an integrative approach to veterinary medicine for dogs, cats and horses.